robinadaptor/help/chainnet.md

 ***

-## communication protocol between gateway chain systems
+## Communication protocol between gateway chain systems

 Blockchain has evolved into various models.
 In the near future, standard communication protocols between these advanced system families will be needed.
 Unlike a centralized system, blockchain cannot forge data and protect digital assets from external heckers.